dmbarbour/glas/docs/GlasDesign.md

 ### Data Printer

-The command-line tool will support serialization of module system values to binary.
-A data printer is an arity 1--0 function with an effect to write binary data fragments.
+A viable command-line interface for extraction of binary data from the Glas module system is `glas print (ValueRef) with (ValueRef)`.
+Here a ValueRef is a dotted path into the module system, such as `std.print`.
+The referenced printer should be an arity 1--0 function with an effect to write binary data fragments.
 Additionally, the printer may output log messages.
-In common use, binary data is written to stdout and log messages are written to stderr.
+In normal use, binary data will be written to stdout and log messages to stderr.

-* **write:Binary** - addend binary data - a list of bytes - to the output stream.
-Response is unit, or fails if argument is not valid binary.
-* **log:Message** - Response is unit.
-Arbitrary output message, useful for progress reports or debugging.

-Printers are usually not interpreted atomically at the top level.
-It's possible to write several megabytes before a program fails.
-A failure will usually be reported by exit code.
-Of course, we could write within a `try` clause whenever we want atomicity.

-### Automated Testing

-Language modules implicitly support ad-hoc deterministic testing, such as static assertions and unit tests.
-It is feasible to simulate non-determinism.
-However, for robust testing of general simulations, it is useful to expose non-deterministic choice to the test system.
-This program would be evaluated with no inputs.
 Effects API:

+* **write:Binary** - Write binary data (list of bytes) to stdout.
+Response is unit.
+Fails if argument is not binary.
-* **log:Message** - output arbitrary message to log for debugging purposes.
+* **log:Message** - Arbitrary log message to stderr.
+Useful for progress reports or debugging.
-* **fork:Count** - read and return a random bitstring of Count bit length.

-Exposing non-determinism with 'fork' supports incremental computing with backtracking or use of static analysis and heuristics to focus on cases that have a chance of failing.
-Glas system tooling should be able to compile modules whose names start with `test` to obtain a zero-arity `(test:Program, ...)` that is evaluated with access to 'fork'.
+The printer will immediately write outputs unless it's within a 'try' or 'while' clause, in which case writes are buffered in case of failure.
+Thus, it is possible to produce several megabytes of data before failing, or to buffer everything and print at the end, depending on how the printer is defined.

 ### User Applications

 With backtracking conditionals, Glas programs are a good fit transaction machines, i.e. where an application is represented by a transaction that the system will run repeatedly.
 Transaction machines have many benefits and are an excellent fit for my long-term vision of live coding and reactive systems.
 I'm developing this idea in the [Glas Apps](GlasApps.md) document.

 The Glas command-line tool should provide an option to run a console application without requiring full compilation and binary extraction.
 Whether this uses an interpreter or JIT compiler would be left to the tool.

+### Automated Testing

+Glas languages should support static assertions and other lightweight tests and checks.
+However, build-time tests are under pressure to resolve swiftly, and will tend to tread the same ground repeatedly.
+For long-running tests such as fuzz-testing, we need a different solution.

+I propose to write *background tests* into log messages of form `(test:Program, ...)`.
+The test program should be 0--Any arity, and the primary outcome is pass/fail of evaluation.
+Supported effects are log and fork:

+* **log:Message** - Response is unit.
+Write an arbitrary message to support debugging of tests.
+* **fork** - Response is a non-deterministic boolean - a '0' or '1' bitstring.

+Use of 'fork' can simulate race conditions or random inputs to a test.
+However, fork outcomes are not necessarily fair or random.
+A test system may use heuristics and program analysis to search for forks that are more likely to lead to test failure.

+A failed background test would not directly prevent the system from running, but can be recorded to indicate health of the system to developers, and perhaps accessed via reflection on the system.

 ## Performance